 The reason I quoted all of these passages is to emphasize that the Bible is very clear about this.
 The Bible repeatedly commands wives to submit themselves to their husbands.
 Some might say “Oh, well, they only have to obey if their husbands aren’t saved”, but that’s not true.
 Look at I Peter 3:6 – Sarah obeyed Abraham, and it wasn’t because she was trying to convert him!

-Wives hate these verses, and the reason they hate them is because they want to be in charge.
+Many wives hate these verses, and the reason they hate them is because they want to be in charge.
 They do not like having anyone in authority over them.
-They hate it – but it’s what the Bible says.
-If you are trying to rule over your husband and force him to obey you then you are way out of line.
-That is rebellion – and it is sin.
+I realize how unpopular this is, but it’s what the Bible says.
+If you are trying to rule over your husband and force him to obey you then you are disobeying God.
+What you are doing is rebellion – and it is a serious sin.
 Wives, you really are supposed to obey your husband.
 God put him in charge of your family, not you.
 You are in a supporting role; your job is to support him.

 One thing you need to realize is that women were created for men, not the other way around: